9 of the Best Investing Books of All Time

 In fact, Bogle was credited with creating the first index fund.

 Bogle describes a simple and effective investment strategy for building wealth over the long term.
 His fund bought and held, at very low cost, all of the stocks that made up a broad index like the S&P 500.

 Bogle describes the simplest and most effective investment strategy for building wealth over the long term: buy and hold, at very low cost, a mutual fund that tracks a broad stock market Index such as the S&P 500.

-This is one the best investing books on index funds.
+This is one of the best investing books on index funds.

-His strategy is even favoured by Warren Buffett, who said: “Jack did more for American investors as a whole than any individual I’ve known”.
+His strategy is even favored by Warren Buffett, who said: “Jack did more for American investors as a whole than any individual I’ve known”.

 Best on Real Estate Investing: The Book on Rental Property Investing

 If you want to make money in real estate, you need to read “The Book on Rental Property Investing: How to Create Wealth With Intelligent Buy and Hold Real Estate Investing”.